mattngaw/quartz/content/diary/fall24 health.md

 ---
 title: Fall '24 Health Plan
 tags:
-  - self
   - health
+  - sapling
-date: 2024-8-5
+date: 2024-8-10
 ---
 > [!warning] Work in Progress!
 >
-> I'll be working on this page over the next few days!
+> I'll be working on this page over the next few weeks!

 I'm calling this post a "health" plan because it describes both a workout plan and diet/nutrition plan.
 I think it's time I formalized planning out my workouts and nutrition by explicitly writing it out.
 These plans will largely contain workout details—the only notes I might have about nutrition is whether I'm on a bulk/cut/sustain, plus any extraneous details about what I'm eating.